 As one of Canada's leading research institutions, we place great importance on helping you finance your education.
 While at Western, you will want to devote your full energy to the successful completion of your studies, so we want to ensure that stable funding is available to you.There are two main types of funding available to graduate students:

-All students in the Ph.D. program who are within their expected completion time are guaranteed a minimum of full tuition (domestic or international) plus $12,000 per year, provided the student meets normal progression requirements and maintains a 78% average or higher.
-All students in the research-based M.Sc. program who are within their expected completion time are guaranteed a minimum of full domestic tuition plus $10,000 per year.
-Students in the course-based M.Sc. are not funded.
+All students in the Ph.D. program who are within their expected completion time are guaranteed a minimum of full tuition (whether domestic or international) plus an additional $12,000 per year.
+All students in the research-based M.Sc. program who are within their expected completion time are guaranteed a minimum of full domestic tuition plus an additional $10,000 per year.
+All graduate students who are offered TA positions are further guaranteed the TA funding top-up over and above their guaranteed minimum funding, which is currently set at an additional $1,433 per unit of TA, or $2,866 per year for most students.
+Funding guarantees for all students are conditional upon the student meeting normal progression requirements and maintaining a 78% average or higher.

 Information about the tuition and ancillary fees charged to both domestic and international students can be found on the Registrar's website.
 Tuition is charged by term, and there are three terms of four months apiece in the graduate year.